CP1404/Practicals/prac_06/README.md

 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 You may not receive your code review request in time to submit each week, so we ask for the code review you did from the previous week.

-This week, please submit two PR URLs:
+This week, please submit two PR URLs.

-- Your own feedback branch PR with a mention of a reviewer **for this prac**.
+- Type the URL of your Pull Request (PR) that mentions another student **for this prac**.
-- The PR that you reviewed **for the last prac**.
+- Type the URL of the PR that you reviewed **for the previous prac**.

-Files required:

-- Practicals repository on GitHub and up-to-date (every week)
 - `car.py` modifications
 - `used_cars.py` modifications (cars have names)
 - `programming_language.py` (the class), `languages.py` (the client program)